jmarcosg/jmarcosg/README.md

 <!-- ### Hi there 👋 -->
 ![Banner](https://raw.githubusercontent.com/jmarcosg/jmarcosg/master/Banner%20(GitHub).png)

 I'm a CS student living in Argentina.
 I enjoy designing webpages with HTML, CSS and JavaScript.
-I also love learning how to make cross-platforms native apps with [Ionic](https://ionicframework.com/).
+I also love learning how to make cross-platform native apps with [Ionic](https://ionicframework.com/).
 I feel like Frontend developing is where my future is.

 - 🔭 I’m currently working on making a college app for students with [Ionic](https://ionicframework.com/).
 - 🌱 I’m currently learning HTML, CSS, JavaScript and Angular.